SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/sekoiaio_docker_concentrator.md

     Be very careful if you use the tag `latest` in production!
 If a major change is present in a new version, it could break your current concentrator with the settings in place.

 !!!
 Important
     Each image version is also updated every week in order to update the OS contained in the image with the latest security patches.
-You are responsible for recreating the concentrator periodically to initiate the image update.
+You are responsible for re-creating the concentrator periodically to initiate the image update.

 ## How do I add a new Intake later ?
 To add a new Intake, it's very simple !
 Follow these steps: